Is there a convincing reason why people should visit the Philippines’ capital city Manila?

 Home to the remains of the country’s national hero, Rizal Park consists of open lawns, gardens, ponds, monuments, and paved walks.
 It’s a good place to hang around with kids and pets.

 17. City of Dreams

-The first among many of the casino franchise in Manila, City of Dreams is an all around entertainment hub.
-Flocked by families, couples and friends during weekdays and especially weekends to shop, eat and simply to have fun.
+The first among many casino franchises in Manila, City of Dreams is an all-around entertainment hub.
+Flocked by families, couples, and friends during weekdays, especially weekends, to shop, eat, and have fun.

 18. Cultural Center of the Philippines